Epilogue logo

 Primary and contingent beneficiaries

-A “primary beneficiary” is someone who is first in line to receive your assets.
+A “primary beneficiary” is someone who is first in line to receive the assets of an estate.

 For example, in a simple Will, Kara might name her wife Jane to be a primary beneficiary to receive all of her assets.
 Kara could also specify that if Jane is not alive on the date of her death, her daughter Susan should receive all of her assets.
-In this case, Jane is the primary beneficiary and Susan is the contingent beneficiary.
+In this case, Jane is the primary beneficiary and Susan is the contingent beneficiary who only inherits if Jane is not alive.

-But, it could also be a lot more complicated than that.
+But, things can also be a lot more complicated than that.

-Let’s say Kara decided that she wants her wife Jane to receive half of her assets, and also wants to split the other half equally between her five brothers (⅕ of the remaining half for each of them).
-For each brother, Kara could name contingent beneficiaries.
+Let’s say Kara decided that she wants her wife Jane to receive half of her assets, and wants to split the other half equally between her five brothers (⅕ of the remaining half for each of them).
+Kara could decide to name different contingent beneficiaries for each of Jane and her brothers.

-So, Kara’s Will would say that if Jane predeceases her, her daughter Susan is the contingent beneficiary for Susan’s share (entitling her to half of the estate).
-If any of Kara’s brothers predeceased her, the amount that would have gone to that brother should instead be split equally among that brother’s children.
+So, Kara’s Will could say that if Jane predeceases her, her daughter Susan is the contingent beneficiary for Susan’s share (entitling her to half of the estate if Jane is not alive).
+Kara's Will could also state that if any of Kara’s brothers predeceased her, the portion of the estate that would have gone to that brother should instead be split equally among that brother’s children.

-In this case, we have six primary beneficiaries (Jane and the five brothers) and, depending on how many children there are between all of Kara’s brothers, many, many contingent beneficiaries.
+In this case, we have six primary beneficiaries (Jane and Kara's five brothers) and, depending on how many children Kara’s brothers have, potentially many contingent beneficiaries.

 How do I name a beneficiary?